 All doctoral students must maintain a GPA of 3.0 or better at all times and a B or better for the dissertation, and some departments have further specific course or grade requirements that must be fulfilled.
 Once students begin their dissertation research, they must register for at least 3 credits of dissertation every semester until the dissertation is completed and successfully defended (also refer to the section on Maintenance of Studies).

 Doctoral dissertations are published by UMI Dissertation Publishing (ProQuest).
-The cost of this service is charged to the student.
-Publishing with UMI ensures that the dissertation thesis gains the widest possible audience.
+The cost of this service is free to the student.
+Publishing with UMI ensures that the dissertation gains the widest possible audience.
 Any interested person can purchase copies of a dissertation through the company’s website.

 The faculty regards publication of the major content of a doctoral dissertation in a recognized scientific journal as a necessary final step if the work performed is to achieve maximum usefulness.
 The publication must indicate, by footnote or otherwise, its basis as a NYU Tandon School of Engineering dissertation.